 \subsubsection{Validate permission}

-shows who is allowed to validate claims before they are written to the distributed ledger.
-The characteristics are: \textit{restricted}, if participation is restricted and \textit{public} otherwise.
+signifies who is allowed to validate claims before they are written to the distributed ledger.
+The value can either be \textit{restricted}, if participation is restricted or \textit{public,} if it is not.

-In Bitcoin, the writers validate claims for correctness, utilizing the proof, before they write them to a block, hence the validator permission is also public.
-In contrast, in IOTA a central entity, the coordinator, validates transactions before they are collected in an entry and written to the directed acyclic graph \cite{yeow2018decentralized}.
+In the case of Bitcoin, writers validate the correctness of claims before writing them to a block: hence, the validation permission is public.
+In contrast, in the case of IOTA, a central entity, the coordinator, validates transactions before they are collected in an entry and written to the directed acyclic graph \cite{yeow2018decentralized}.